hobson/sidetest/README.md

 # I don't want to use pip

 Follow the official instructions for installing pandas [here](http://pandas.pydata.org/pandas-docs/stable/install.html)

+Find the isntructions for installing `networkx` on your system and install it as well.

+The other dependencies listed in `requirements.txt` should have been installed with `pandas` and `networkx`.

 You can then clone the repo and run the attempts.py script: